Searching ...

 icy weather in west virginia

-Although West Virginia has a mild climate overall, some areas of the state experience more extreme weather conditions.
-It is a four-season climate state, so you’ll experience nearly every kind of weather condition.
-This can include heavy snowfall in the winter and occasional flooding and severe storms during the rainy season.
+Although West Virginia has a mild climate overall, some areas experience more extreme weather conditions.
+It is a four-season state, so you’ll experience nearly every kind of weather condition.
+This includes heavy snowfall in the winter and occasional flooding and severe storms during the rainy season.

-If you live in a smaller town or rural homestead, you have to be prepared for any weather conditions.
-This means in the winter, you may be snowed-in with days passing before roads are plowed or services restored.
-Creeks can flood and overwhelm backcountry bridges.
+Be prepared for any weather conditions, especially if you choose a rural homestead.
+In the winter, you may be snowed in with days passing before roads are plowed or services restored.
+During spring or summer rains, creeks can flood and overwhelm backcountry bridges.

 Limited public transportation

 West Virginia has limited public transportation options, which can make it challenging for retirees who are no longer driving or who prefer not to drive to access services and amenities in their community.
-And, even in the major population centers like Charleston and Morgantown, public transportation has a reputation for being unreliable.
+Even in major population centers like Charleston and Morgantown, public transportation has a reputation for being unreliable.

-It’s easiest to get around the state by car, which can pose a problem if you lose the ability to drive safely.
+It’s easiest to get around the state by car, which poses a problem if you lose the ability to drive safely.

 Higher-than-average poverty rates